justinglow/home-assistant-config/README.md

 # Devices

 Here's the stuff I use to control my home.
 It's a mixture of Z Wave and Wifi devices, all controlled by Home Assistant and the Amazon Echo for voice, plus some other misc things thrown in the mix.
-What's great about Home Assistant is you can mix and match devices and it treats them all the same.
+What's great about having Home Assistant at the center of everything is you can mix and match devices and it treats them all the same.
 This keeps me from being locked to any one smart home vendor.
 Great job!

 ## Controller
 * Raspberry Pi 3 running Home Assistant